 These galls affect both Staghorn Sumac (Rhus hirta) and Smooth Sumac (Rhus glabra).
-Some writers state they see them most often on Staghorn but in my area they are always on Smooth Sumac.
-This rather large gall arises with a small aphid, Melaphis rhois lays an egg on the leaf underside.
+Some writers state they see them most often on Staghorn but in my area they are most always on Smooth Sumac.
+This rather large gall arises when a small aphid, Melaphis rhois, lays an egg on the leaf underside.
 This causes the leaf to secrete material that forms a sac over the egg.
 Inside, a number of generations of aphids form and females leave the gall in late Summer where they lay eggs on a host plant and those eggs produce the aphids for the next seasons infestation.

 John Muir wrote in 1911: Each species seems to know what kind of plant will respond to the irritation or stimulus of the puncture it makes and the eggs it lays, in forming a growth that not only answers for a nest and home but also provides food for the young."
 From his essay Mt.
 Hoffman and Lake Tenaya.

 Below: 1st photo - a Smooth Sumac leaf with a number of galls.
 2nd photo - Galls are large and frequently with reddish tints.
 3rd photo - the inside of a gall with young aphids.